mamezou-tech/eleventy-plugin-code-clipboard/README.md

   iconClass: 'mdi mdi-content-copy',
   // Name of HTML tag of clipboard icon. default to span.
   iconTag: 'span',
+  // Name of clipboard button css class. default to code-copy.
+  // This class should be the same as the plugin options
+  buttonClass: 'code-copy',
   // Style attributes of button. default to the following.
   buttonStyle: 'position: absolute; top: 7.5px; right: 6px; cursor: pointer; outline: none; opacity: 0.8;',
   // Additional class attributes in addition to the plugin option(buttonClass). default to empty.